tannazmo/PyBer_Analysis/README.md

 ## Results:

 There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
+Ride-sharing data include the **total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type**.
 (7 pt)

 ## Summary: